Building Multiple Access Channels with a Single Particle: Classical MACs

 \subsubsection{Non-Convexity and Separating Different Classes of $(N,K)$-Local MACs}

 In Section \ref{Sect:SR-model}, we introduced four classes of MACs, $\mc{C}_{N,K}(\bcA,\mc{B})$, $\mc{C}'_{N,K}(\bcA,\mc{B})$, $\conv[\mc{C}_{N,K}(\bcA,\mc{B})]$, and $ \mc{C}^{(\text{sep})}_{N,K}(\bcA,\mc{B})$.
 We have seen in Proposition \ref{Prop:binary-out} that they are all equivalent when $|\mc{B}|=2$.
-This is a special case, however, and the general inclusion and convexity structure will be discussed in this section.
-The results are summarized in Table \ref{tab:N-local-comparision} for $K=1$ and Table \ref{tab:N,K macs} for $K>1$ (with addition information given in the supplementary \cite{supp}).
+This is a special case, however, as shown in Proposition~\ref{Prop:non-convex}(whose proof is given in Appendix~\ref{sec:A1 separation}) they are not equivalent or even convex in general.
+The inclusion and convexity structure will be discussed in this section.
+The results are summarized in Table \ref{tab:N-local-comparision} for $K=1$ and Table \ref{tab:N,K macs} for $K>1$ (with addition information given in Appendix~\ref{sec:A1 separation}).
 Here we assume the cardinality of the input sets $\mc{A}_i$ and the output $\mc{B}$ are all greater than one.